The Ballad of Tam Lin

 "I said, can't save a damned man!"

 The fairies stared.
 Tam Lin's horse pawed at the ground.
-Tam Lin found he was sweating more and more.
+Tam Lin found he was sweating even more.
 He licked his lips and tried one last time:

 "Um, Janet?" said Tam Lin.